drestebon/papageorge/README.rst

 If you don't provide any arguments you will be asked for your login information.

 Papageorge has three parts, no more, no less.
-I use Papageorge with a tiling window manager, so it is convenient to have one window for each of the
+Three is the number of parts you will meet in papageorge and the number of parts in papageorge is three.
+I use Papageorge with a tiling window manager, so it is convenient to have one window for each of the following three parts:
-following:

 The Console
 ...........